tjweisman/cr_download/README.md

 Overview
 =======================

-cr_download checks recent Geek and Sundry Twitch VODs for videos with titles looking like Critical Role episode titles, and prompts the user to download each one.
+cr_download checks recent Critical Role Twitch VODs for videos with titles looking like Critical Role episode titles, and prompts the user to download each one.
 The file is downloaded as video using the [streamlink](https://streamlink.github.io/) API, and converted to